cstrab/spreadsheet-db/README.md

     - [ ] apiInterfaces.ts - Update interfaces from 'any' to possible schemas for each table
     - [ ] useGrid.ts - Consider further refactor of rowHandling functions and possible define cell type mapping in a separate file
     - [ ] useGrid.ts - Update alert statements to modals
+    - [ ] General - Add tab selection indicator to determine if on Home or Table tab, refer to past project
+    - [ ] General - Make Card component flex with AG Grid width instead of auto flexing to window width
     - [ ] General - Use theme config
     - [ ] General - Additional error handling and logging
 - [ ] Backend: